DataLab-Platform/DataLab/doc/features/image/menu_edit.rst

 - Region of interests (ROIs): that is a very efficient way to reuse the same ROIs on different images and easily compare the results of the analysis on different images
-- Computing results, such as a centroid position or a contour detection (the relevance of transferring such information depends on the context and is up to the user to decide)
+- Analyze results, such as a centroid position or a contour detection (the relevance of transferring such information depends on the context and is up to the user to decide)
 - Any other information that you may have added to the metadata of an image